Topics Map > Engineering Workstations (EWS)

 Use of Engineering Workstations (EWS) instructional resources for academic research purposes is prohibited.
-This includes both the physical computer labs and virtual resources, (i.e. Engineering Citrix and FastX services).
+This includes the physical computer labs, virtual resources (i.e. Engineering Citrix, FastX, SSH services) and EWS home directory.

 EWS resources are designed and budgeted to support undergraduate instruction (i.e. class) use.
 EWS resources are ultimately paid for by funds relating to undergraduate instruction.

 As a rule of thumb, work being done for a grade is considered acceptable class use, while work being done to prepare results for publication would be considered research use.
 In situations where the delineation is unclear, EWS reserves the right to determine acceptable use on a case-by-case basis, in order to preserve the integrity of EWS resources.

 All software titles made available via EWS resources are intended and licensed for instructional use only.
 Using university site-licensed software in a way that violates the license terms is a risk to both the university and to your own research.

 By contrast, academic research activities are generally paid for by grants and other research funding which do not contribute to the funding of EWS resources.
 As such, research use puts an unsupportable burden on EWS resources which unfairly and negatively impacts their use by classes.